Capture The Flag

 Each team has its own territory in which its Scouts are free to move as they please, but on which opponents enter at their peril.
 The territories are separated by a boundary line such as a brook or a trail, etc. Any Scout crossing this line in to their opponents territory may be captured by the enemy.

-The teams assemble close together at a starting point near the center of the boundry line, each team in its own territory.
+The teams assemble close together at a starting point near the centre of the boundary line, each team in its own territory.
 On a signal the teams proceed to set their flags at any point within 200 steps of the starting point The flags must be visible, although it is permissible to place them as inconspicuously as possible.

 After three minutes another signal is given for start of game.
 The object now is to enter the enemy's territory, capture the flag, and carry it across the line into home territory without being caught.
 Scouts may be posted to guard the flag, but not get nearer than 50 feet to it, unless an enemy Scout goes within the 50-foot circle.
 They may then follow him.